xultaeculcis/ml-project-cookiecutter/{{ cookiecutter.repo_name }}/docs/guides/makefile-usage.md

 ### Project initialization

-- **init-project** - Runs git init, lock-file creation and env setup - to be used after cookiecutter initialization
+- **init-project** - Runs lock-file creation and env setup - to be used after cookiecutter initialization

     ```shell
     make init-project